radius-project/docs/docs/content/user-guides/tutorials/webapp/webapp-add-database/index.md

 type: docs
 title: "Add a database to the website tutorial app"
 linkTitle: "Add a database"
-description: "Connect a MongoDB resource to the website tutorial application"
+description: "Connect a MongoDB to the website tutorial application using a connector"
 slug: "database"
 weight: 3000
 ---